rmuxnet/Axion-A71/README.md

 ---

 ### 📋 Installation Instructions
-1. Download the latest release from the link above.
+1. Download the latest release from the link above
-2. Follow the flashing guide in the release notes.
+2. Follow the flashing guide in the release notes
-3. Ensure you've backed up your data and have the correct model (SM-A71x).
+3. Ensure you've backed up your data and have the correct model (SM-A71x)

 ---